Application procedure for students with a Dutch degree

 Please note: Documents 8 to 11 are not applicable to students already studying at VU University.

-No decisions on admission can be made by the Admission Board, until VU University Amsterdam has received all your supporting documents within the deadline of 1 June 2014.
+No decisions on admission can be made by the Admission Board, until VU University Amsterdam has received all your supporting documents within the deadline of 1 June (with the exception of a certified copy academic degree and proof of proficiency in English).

 If you have any questions regarding the application for this master’s programme, please contact the Admission Officer.